SMAPPNYU/pysmap/README.md

 #sample

-gets a sample of tweets from a collection
+gets a sample of tweets from a collection using reservior sampling

 abstract:
 ```python